 Call Our Miami Birth Injury Attorney for a Free Consultation

 Many healthcare techniques and scientific advancements in healthcare help make childbirth safer and help protect babies from birth injuries and negative health effects.
 However, babies still face the risk that their doctor’s negligent care could cause developmental disorders and require additional medical care.
-If your child suffered birth injuries leading to cerebral palsy or other disorders or brain damage, call The Law Offices of Prosper Shaked today at (305) 694-2676 to discuss your case with our Miami medical malpractice lawyer.
+If your child suffered birth injuries leading to cerebral palsy or other disorders or brain damage, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676 to discuss your case with our medical malpractice lawyer.